 Anthony Bourdain was known to eat everything.
 Steven Tempel, too, would always “try out new flavour combinations”.
 It’s all part of the work.

 You have something to offer someone whose offer you like?
 Like the “symbiotic relationship” between a bartender and their restaurant’s kitchen team?
 What are you waiting for then?!

 Following trade/industry updates

 Goes without saying.
-For aspiring chefs, Bourdain advised reading cookbooks and trade magazines.
+For aspiring chefs, Anthony Bourdain advised reading cookbooks and trade magazines.
 “They are useful for staying abreast of industry trends, and for pinching recipes and concepts.”

 Rewarding loyal, appreciative customers

 Thanks to money-saving offers such as the ‘buy-back’ for loyal customers, bartenders accumulate a huge ‘following’ of patrons, who follow their favourite bartender wherever they work.

 Adam Real-Last-Name-Unknown (yes, that’s an actual person mentioned in the book!) may be the best baker on Earth, but without disciplined conduct, he’s unlikely to earn some much-needed respect from his industry.
 In any case, he was a chapter by himself, though!

 Thinking before firing someone

 “When you look somebody in the eyes and can them, there’s no telling what terrible result might ensue.”
 Further adding to this brilliant and thought-provoking quote slash life lesson, Anthony Bourdain said that an employer should consider every possibility and consequence when taking a decision about an employee.